chazzka/clanekforest/clanek.md

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/code/figures/mean_great_colored.svg)
 > Figure X - Mean of the given dataset with anomalies.

-Although this may look **great** on the first glance, several problems arise.
+Although this may look positive on the first glance, several problems arise.
 The initial one is with the automated distinction.
 When the dataset is polluted with anomalies in close to 1:1 ratio, even for human it is close to impossible to differentiate anomalies and regular observation.
 The second problem brings up when anomalies are not present at all, making mean method unusable.